uw-echospace/ubna-field/protocol/03_upload.md

     $ rsync -ahvP /media/USERNAME/UBNA_* /mnt/ubna_data_02/recover-DATE
     ```
     Remember to swap out USERNAME with your actual username and DATE with today's date in YYYYMMDD format (e.g. `recover-20220715`)
+4. **Only in specific circumstances**: In the case where Audiomoths were configured prior to the previous deployment, the uploader must check to see if the configuration change actually occured and was recorded properly.
+Navigate to the folder containing the uploaded data of each newly configured Audiomoth (e.g `/mnt/ubna_data_02/recover-20220715/UBNA_001`) using `cd` commands.
+In each folder, run the `cat CONFIG.TXT` command, examine the configuration records, and report any discrepencies between the configuration values and the field record data.

 ## Navigate to GitHub field record